amyrhoda/deep-thoughts/_posts/2021-08-07-what-went-wrong.md

 ### Back in the water

 I probably didn't flail, in the river at the cottage, for more than a few seconds.
 I kept my head above water, barely, while the river swept me and the treacherous inner tube further apart and then back together again.
-Eventually I got my arms around the thing and clung to it like a baby ape until the rapids ended and the river gently ushered me into the lagoon.
+Eventually I got my arms around the thing and clung to it like a baby ape until the fast water slowed and I could paddle myself into the lagoon.

-I don't think I was in any serious danger, although drowning is one of those mysterious and sudden things that seem to happen to the most well-prepared people.
-(At least it seems so to me — maybe others understand it better.)
-The stretch of fast water is short, and I could probably have just floated my way out of thesituation.
-And if I was in real trouble, my friend is a strong swimmer and she was watching; I'm pretty sure she would have at least tried to save me.
+I don't think I was in any serious danger (although drowning seems to me one of those mysterious and sudden things that happen to the most well-prepared people).
+The stretch of fast water is short, and I could probably have just floated my way out of the situation.
+And if I was in real trouble, my friend is a strong swimmer and she was watching; I'm pretty sure she would have at least *tried* to save me.

 I came out of the situation with a humdinger of a bruise, a pretty good story, and a deeper understanding of what it's like to choose to do the scary thing, have it go wrong, and survive anyway.